Not-a-Fintech-Company/Website/guides/go-to-market-plan.md

 * Build back-end infrastructure (e.g. username/password, shadow ledger, account management, bank vendor integration, flow of funds reconciliation)
 * Make sure compliance (e.g. PCI, PII) is complete, build out security stack (e.g. data leaks)
 * Design the card, plan for how many cards you’ll need over year 1 (if printing cards)
-* Come up with strategy around customer service - what software you’ll use and how you’ll staff it (e.g. Zendesk? have 24/7 whatsapp support?)
+* Come up with strategy around customer service - what software you’ll use and how you’ll staff it (e.g. Zendesk? have 24/7 WhatsApp support?)
 * Start talking to potential senior marketing hires - want someone with experience talking to this segment and who can quickly iterate on strategies (doesn’t have to be a fintech expert!)